-Please note also that these standards do not replace or supersede individual schools’ regulations and procedures affecting academic standing, which are stated in the Undergraduate Academic Bulletin.
+Please note also that these standards do not replace or supersede individual schools’ regulations and procedures affecting academic standing, which are stated in the Undergraduate Academic Bulletin or individual school handbooks.

-For the purpose of Title IV financial aid eligibility only, the standards of satisfactory academic progress for students enrolled in full-time undergraduate programs are as follows:
+For the purpose of Title IV financial aid eligibility only, the standards of satisfactory academic progress for students enrolled in full-time or half-time undergraduate programs are as follows:

-The student must have a cumulative GPA of 2.00 at the end of the second academic year, and at the end of each term thereafter; and
+- The student must have a cumulative GPA of 2.00 at the end of the first academic year, and at the end of each term thereafter.

-The student must be completing credit units at a rate which would enable him/her to complete the requirements for the degree in a maximum time frame of 150 per cent of the published length of the academic program.
-The maximum time frame will depend on whether the student is full-time or part-time.
+- The student must be completing credit units at a rate which would enable him/her to complete the requirements for the degree in a maximum time frame of 150 percent of the published length of the academic program.
+The maximum time frame will depend on whether the student is full-time or half-time.

-The student must successfully complete at least two thirds of courses attempted.
+- The student must successfully complete at least two thirds of courses attempted per academic year

 Academic progress will be checked at the end of each term for which the student is enrolled (summer (both sessions) will count as a term).
 A student who fails to meet any of the standards at the end of the first term will be place on warning for the next academic year.
 During that academic year, the student will continue to be eligible for Title IV aid.
-At the end of a term during which a student is on Title IV warning, if the student still fails to meet any of the requirements, the student will become ineligible for Title IV assistance for the following academic year.
+At the end of the academic year, if the student still fails to meet any of the requirements, the student will become ineligible for Title IV assistance for the following academic year.